 Immediately before using blank checks, the disbursing office must examine a sample group to ensure the checks are satisfactory and bear correct preprinted information.
 The checks must have a proper background tint and printing that is clear, complete, and of uniform density with no smears or blotches.
 The disbursing office must verify preprinted checking account symbols and serial numbers, MICR encoding, and other information to ensure there are no discrepancies.

-If discrepancies between preprinted check symbols and serial numbers, or other defects are discovered, the disbursing office must notify Treasury's Printing Procurement Branch, which then notifies the contractor for replacement or credit (providing the number of items involved is large enough to warrant such action).
-The disbursing office must void and process the irregular checks per TFM Volume I, Part 4, Chapter 6000, Section 6040.
+If discrepancies between preprinted check symbols and serial numbers, or other defects are discovered, the disbursing office must notify Treasury's Mission Support Services Branch, which then notifies the contractor for replacement or credit (providing the number of items involved is large enough to warrant such action).
+The disbursing office must void and process the irregular checks per Volume I, Part 4, Chapter 6000, Section 6040.
 It must handle apparent gaps or “skips” within the serial number ranges as possible losses of the items bearing the missing serial numbers, per subsection 5030.20.

 5030.40—Disposition of Unused BCS